 Although HVAC manufacturers have come a long way in reducing the noise emanating from their air conditioning equipment, even the quietest designs make unwanted noise.

 Once the equipment itself has been attenuated as much as possible, the most effective secondary treatment is the use of non-reflective sound walls or noise barriers.

 Since the vast majority of air conditioner noise reduction walls are multi-sided or fully enclosed designs, reverberate noise caused by the use of reflective barrier materials like:

 Can cause unexpected and very unwelcome noise problems; sometimes even worse than before.

-But the use of a fully noise absorbing panel, like the LSE Absorptive Noise Barrier System or the SonaGuard absorptive barrier system, eliminates the risk and problems associated with reflective barriers.
+But the use of a fully noise absorbing material, like the LSE Absorptive Noise Barrier System or the SonaGuard absorptive barrier system, eliminates the risk and problems associated with reflective barriers.

 Another important noise barrier consideration is weight.
 Many air conditioning systems are located atop structures or on rooftops whose original design did not anticipate the need for a noise barrier.

 A well-engineered HVAC noise control must meet the balance between sufficient weight (mass) to perform acoustically, while being sufficiently light (5 lbs per s/f or less) to avoid structural issues.